Curriculum

 American Independence Lesson Seven

-Students learn the story of the Second Continental Congress and the process of declaring independence.
-They tell the story back using a 4-Box Storyboard.
+Students learn the story of the Battles of Lexington and Concord, and tell the story back using “Because – But – So” Sentences.

 American Independence Lesson Eight